c2corg/c2c_ui/docs/build-environment.md

 npm run serve
 ```

 This environment is the development environment.
 It comes with hot-reload feature : modify a file, save it, and you'll see your modification in live!.
-It uses demo API, and it's read-write.
+It uses by default demo API, and it's read-write.

-### `gitlab:demo`
+### `gitlab`

 ```
-npm run build:gitlab:demo
+npm run build:gitlab
 ```

 Also on demo API and read-write mode, it's purpose is to be deployed on gitlab pages.
-Note that if you have forked the official repo, you will have this site deplyed here : `https://<your_gitlab_name>.gitlab.io/vue-camptocamp/`
+Note that if you have forked the official repo, you will have this site deployed here : `https://<your_gitlab_name>.gitlab.io/vue-camptocamp/`

-This environment alos checks bundles sizes on build step.
+This environment also checks bundles sizes on build step.

-### `camptocamp:prod`
+### `camptocamp`

 ```
 npm run build
 ```

 The official build.
-Prod API, and read-write
+Prod API, and read-write, without API toogler.